cap-js-community/cds-cucumber/README.md

 The project is in early **beta phase**, please expect changes.

-## API
+## Documentation

-List of steps and details is available in the [API documentation](https://cap-js-community.github.io/cds-cucumber/list_namespace.html).
+List of steps and details is available in the [documentation](https://cap-js-community.github.io/cds-cucumber/list_namespace.html).

 ## Usage